 Legal email marketing in China

-Two legislations protect Chinese citizens as well as those who are on the territory of China at the moment of receiving your emails — the Consumer Rights Protection Law 2013 and the Measures for the Administration of Internet email Services 2006.
+Two laws protect Chinese citizens as well as those who are in the territory of China at the moment of receiving your emails — the Consumer Rights Protection Law 2013 and the Measures for the Administration of Internet email Services 2006.

 The main statements of the Chinese email marketing laws are as follows:

-- State during the opt-in process that your emails are sent for commercial purposes.
+- During the opt-in process, state that your emails are sent for commercial purposes.

-- Get verifiable explicit consent from every user on your mailing list.
+- Get verifiable and explicit consent to send emails from every user on your mailing list.

 - Give your contact information and clearly state your name or the name of the company in a sender name field.